George Kittle: 2020 season

 On August 13, 2020, Kittle signed a five-year, $75 million contract with the 49ers with an $18 million signing bonus, making him the highest-paid tight end in the league.

-After missing two games due to a knee injury, Kittle returned in Week 4 against the Philadelphia Eagles on Sunday Night Football, finishing with 183 receiving yards and a touchdown as the 49ers lost 20–25.
-In Week 6 against the Rams, he had seven receptions for 109 receiving yards and one touchdown in the 24–16 victory.
+After missing two games due to a knee injury, Kittle returned in Week 4 against the Philadelphia Eagles on Sunday Night Football, finishing with 15 receptions for 183 yards and a touchdown as the 49ers lost 20–25.
+Two weeks later against the Rams on Sunday Night Football, he had seven receptions for 109 yards and a touchdown in the 24–16 victory.
 On November 5, Kittle was placed on injured reserve with a broken bone in his foot.
 He was activated on December 25.
+The next day against the Cardinals, Kittle led the 49ers in receiving with four receptions for 92 yards in the 20–12 road victory.

-In an injury-riddled season, Kittle finished with 48 receptions for 634 receiving yards and two touchdowns in eight games.
+Kittle finished the 2020 season with 48 receptions for 64 yards and two touchdowns in eight games and starts.
 He was ranked 50th by his fellow players on the NFL Top 100 Players of 2021.